 Plus, this recipe for white chocolate party mix makes a batch big enough to keep them happy for awhile.
 It’s a perfect party food, too; no one can stop grabbing some.

 Simply point them in the direction of the fruit and serve up a bowl of this.
 Lucky for my kids, we have kiwi, apples, clementines, prickly pear, bananas, and watermelon for them to devour with this, and I always have plenty of savory treats out at parties.

 How to make white chocolate party mix

-In a large bowl, add the rice cereal, oat cereal, pretzel Goldfish crackers, dried cranberries, and chocolate coated candies.
+In a large bowl, add the Rice Chex, Cheerios, pretzels, dried cranberries, and M&M’s.
 Stir gently to mix them up.

-Add white chocolate to the cereal mix in dollops, stirring between each addition.
+Add white chocolate to the cereal mix in dollops, stirring with a large spatula between each addition.
 This helps prevent big chunks of chocolate and helps ensure everything gets coated.

-Wait 10 to 15 minutes for the white chocolate party mix with pretzel Goldfish crackers to harden.
+Wait 10 to 15 minutes for the white chocolate party mix to harden.
 Test it periodically to see if it’s ready.
 Nope, not ready yet!
 Stop taste testing!

 When it’s hardened, gently break it up.